kstenerud/KSCrash/README.md

 Examples
 --------

-The workspace includes two example apps, which demonstrate using KSCrash.
+The workspace includes some example apps, which demonstrate common KSCrash usage.

 License